emilianbold/check-netbeans-integrity/README.md

-# check-netbeans-integrity
+# Check NetBeans downloads integrity

-Check that NetBeans downloads are safe
+The GitHub action here downloads and check the GPG and SHA signature for the NetBeans build.